The SotiriouLab in February 2020.

 Dr. Georgios A. Sotiriou is tenured faculty at the Associate Professor level (in Swedish: Forskare) in the Department of Microbiology, Tumor and Cell Biology at Karolinska Institutet (Birgitta Henriques-Normark Unit) focusing on nanobiotechnology and biomaterial technology.
 He received his PhD from the Particle Technology Laboratory (Prof. Pratsinis group) at ETH Zurich, Switzerland (2011) and carried out postdoctoral research stays in Harvard University (2013-2015, Center for Nanotechnology and Nanotoxicology, Prof. Demokritou group) and ETH Zurich (2015-2016, Drug Formulation and Delivery Lab, Prof. Leroux group) before joining MTC.
-His research has been recognized internationally by several awards including the 2011 AIChE Bionanotechnology Graduate Student award, the 2012 Best PhD Thesis Award from the Swiss Chemical Society, the 2012 ETH Medal for outstanding Dissertation and the 2013 Hilti Award for Innovative Research and the 2017 ERC Starting Grant and was appointed Future Research Leader from the Swedish Foundation for Strategic Research in 2020.
+His research has been recognized internationally by several awards including the 2011 AIChE Bionanotechnology Graduate Student award, the 2012 Best PhD Thesis Award from the Swiss Chemical Society, the 2012 ETH Medal for outstanding Dissertation and the 2013 Hilti Award for Innovative Research, the 2017 ERC Starting Grant and was appointed Future Research Leader from the Swedish Foundation for Strategic Research in 2020.

 DISTINCTIONS & AWARDS

-- Young Investigator of the Year Award, Dept. Microbiology, Tumor and Cell Biology, Karolinska Institutet (2019).
+- Young Investigator Award, Dept. Microbiology, Tumor and Cell Biology, Karolinska Institutet (2019).

 - Distinguished Alumni, School of Applied Mathematical and Physical Sciences, National Technical University of Athens, 20thyear anniversary (2019).

 - Young Faculty Award, Mayo Clinic Symposium, Jacksonville, FL, USA (2018).